alucky4416/lvusbrh2_measure_project/src/README.md

 ## About
 This is data acquisition and display software for the USBRH2.
 The USBRH2 is a USB temperature and humidity sensor device made by Strawberry Linux.
-It was developed using LabVIEW 2020.
+This software was developed using LabVIEW 2020.

 USBRH2 URL
  https://strawberry-linux.com/catalog/items?code=52031